 We See Heaven Upside Down is an evolving multidisciplinary arts project responding to challenges of migration, displacement, and identity in contemporary society.

 The project has developed into an international creative dialogue, seeking to stimulate further discourse around these issues.
 The project launched in 2016 and was funded in part by the Government of Germany and the Partnership for Democracy, Berlin.
 It was produced by Moving Poets Berlin at the Novilla Center for Arts, Berlin, and has since been presented as the Visual Arts Headliner of the Sensoria Festival 2017 (Ross Galleries, CPCC) and at Elder Gallery of Contemporary Art in 2018.
 To date, We See Heaven Upside Down has had input from 50+ artists, including established and emerging visual artists, acclaimed performers and musicians, distinguished poets and hundreds of students and citizens, local refugee agencies and Native American associations.
-More than 5,000 visitors have experienced the migrating exhibition, viewed short performances and participated in outreach programs.
+More than 5,000 visitors have experienced the migrating exhibitions, performances and participated in outreach programs in the US and abroad.

 January 30, 2020 | By ASC Charlotte